What does Gareth mean?

 Gareth Korben (G.K.), ..

 Gareth is an uncommonly occurring first name for males.
 Gareth is an uncommon surname too for both adults and children.
 (2000 U.S. Demographics)

 Which version is better?with its variant forms and related boy names.
-Garret, Garry, Garth and Gary (#560 2 years ago) are the prominent alternative forms of Gareth (not ranked) listed in the Top 1000.
-Other forms, like Jeraint, are uncommon.
-Usage of these forms of Gareth was more pronounced during the years 1960-1969 (usage of 0.5663%) and has become much diminished since (usage 0.11%, 80.6% less).
-(2014 Birth Statistics)
+Garey, Garret, Garry, Garth, Gary (#560 the previous year) and Jareth (#1956) are the prominent alternative forms of Gareth (#1557 the previous year) listed in the Top 2000.
+Other forms, like Garrie, are uncommon.
+Usage of these forms of Gareth was more pronounced during the years 1950-1959 (adoption of 1.7%) and has become much diminished since.